Door Rubbers

 I know this is an old post but I'm hopin somebody out there is still reading it.

 I ended up getting my front door seals from rare spares.
-It says in the instructions that the door must be removed for the rubbers to be instaled corectly.
-Call me chicken but I really want to avoid doing that
+It says in the instructions that the door must be removed for the rubbers to be instaled corectly. :shock: Call me chicken but I really want to avoid doing that :roll:

 I have tried to put the rubbers in without removing the door but it seems like the only way?
 Plus the moulded corners, do the actually go in both corners, or just the one near the centre piller?